erladion/Meeting-planner/README.md

 ###### By Johan Jansson (johja118) and Filip Magnusson (filma035)

 ## Functional Specification
 A web application to schedule meetings for groups.
-###### The application will have the following features:
+###### The application has the following features:
 * Create and join groups.
 * Ability to schedule a meeting for a given group of people and to have that meeting show up in their schedule.
 * A "meeting" will have a name, location, description etc.
-* Show free times in common to everyone in a given group.
+* Show times where at least one person in the group is busy.
-* Ability to mark a given time frame as "busy" without actually having a meeting at that time.
+* Ability to create personal events on the profile page (and that shows as "busy times" on the group page)

-###### Might do features:
+###### Possible future features:
 * Ability to import schedules from for example Google Calendar
 * Ability to export schedules